pychthonic/widgets-django-rest-api/README.md

 docker-compose up
 ```

+## OpenAPI Spec

-After that, you can visit the swagger page at
+When the container is running, you can visit the swagger page at

 ```
 localhost:8000/swagger
 ```

+## How to use it

 To get a list of all widgets currently in the database, send a GET
 request to /{version}/widgets/ like so: